sookinoby/generative-models/README.md

 Let’s say you want to train two models called “m-dis” and “m-gen-partial” to find the difference between a dog and a cat.

-An “m-dis” will have a softmax layer for regression classifier at the end (final layer) which does binary classification.
-All other layers (hidden layer) tries to learn a representation of the input that can classify the input correctly.
-The hidden layer may* learn rule like : <br />
+An “m-dis” will have a [softmax layer](https://mxnet.incubator.apache.org/api/python/gluon.html#mxnet.gluon.loss.SoftmaxCrossEntropyLoss) at the end (final layer), which does binary classification.
+All the other layers (hidden layer) try to learn a [representation](http://www.deeplearningbook.org/contents/representation.html) of the input (cat/dog) that can reduce the loss at the final layer.
+The hidden layer may* learn a rule like : <br />
-If the eyes are blue and have brown strips, then it is a cat, ignoring other important features like the shape of the body, height, etc.
+If the eyes are blue and have brown strips then it is a cat or it is a dog, ignoring other important features like the shape of the body, height, etc.

-On the other hand, “m-gen” is trained to learn a lower dimension representation (distribution) that can represent the input image of cat/dog.
-The hidden layer can learn about the general features of cat/dog (shape, colour, height, etc).
-Moreover, dataset needs no labelling as we are only trained to extract features to represent the input data.
-Then we can adapt the model “‘m-gen-partial’” to classifying data/cat by adding a softmax classifier at the end and training with few labelled examples of cat/dog.
+On the other hand, “m-gen-partial” is trained to learn a lower dimension representation (distribution) that can represent the input image of cat/dog.
+The final layer is not a softmax layer used for classification.
+The hidden layer can learn about the general features of a cat/dog (shape, colour, height, etc).
+Moreover, the dataset needs no labelling as we are only training to extract features to represent the input data.
+Then we can tweak the model “‘m-gen-partial’” to classify a cat/dog by adding a softmax classifier at the end and by training with few labelled examples of cat/dog.
 We can also generate new data by adding a decoder network to the ‘m-gen-partial’ model.
-Adding a decoder network is not trivial, and is explained the section GAN model.
+Adding a decoder network is not trivial -- we have explained about this in the “GAN model” section.

 * - In a deep neural network, the hidden layers of the discriminative model actually learns the general features except for the last layer which is used in classification.

 ### The Need For Hidden State (memory)